cloudevents/spec/primer.md

 be additional metadata that needs to be included to help ensure proper routing and processing of the CloudEvent.
-Additional metadata for other purposes, that is related to the event itself and not needed in the transportation of the CloudEvent, should instead be placed within the proper extensibility points of the event itself.
+Additional metadata for other purposes, that is related to the event itself and not needed in the transportation or processing of the CloudEvent, should instead be placed within the proper extensibility points of the event (the `data` attribute) itself.

+The specification places no restrictions on the type of the extension attributes.
+Meaning, they may be simple types (e.g. strings, integers) or they can be complex types of structured data.

+If an extension becomes popular then the specification authors might consider moving it into the specification as a core attribute.
+This means that the extension mechanism/process can be used as a way to vet new attributes prior to formally adding them to the specification.

 ## Qualifying Protocols and Encodings